ramnezer/herodium-auto-security-system/README.md

 #
-### Linux Kernel hardening to improve the system security
+### Linux Kernel hardening to improve system security
 #

 Recommended for use from kernel 5.8 and up.